 Secretary of State Marco Rubio said Sunday his government had made good progress in addressing unresolved questions in a draft U.S. plan to end the war in Ukraine as he met with a Ukrainian delegation in Geneva.

-"There are a couple of issues we need to work on," Rubio told reporters.
-"None of them are insurmountable.
+"There are a couple issues that we need to continue to work on," Rubio told reporters about the "living, breathing document" that "every day, with input, it changes."

 Thus far, the teams have developed a "foundational document" on the peace plan with Ukraine, according to Rubio.

-President Volodymyr Zelenskyy said Sunday it was good that Ukraine was engaged in a dialog with U.S. representatives and noted there were signals that President Donald Trump's team "is hearing us."
+President Volodymyr Zelenskyy said Sunday it was good that Ukraine was engaged in a dialogue with U.S. representatives and noted there were signals that President Donald Trump's team "is hearing us."

 Zelenskyy had said earlier that Ukraine was thankful to the United States for its help after Trump said Ukraine's leaders had expressed "zero gratitude" for U.S. assistance.